 - Voila, a healthy and easy no sugar no flour dessert!

 With Monk Fruit

-Using "sweet flours" such as coconut flour or almond flour, as per the no sugar cupcake below, will also help to make the fact that you've not added refined sugar less obvious!
-(Note: coconut flour and almond flour have different chemical properties to white flour, so they can't be substituted 1 for 1!)
+Using "sweet flours" such as coconut flour or almond flour, as per the no sugar no white flour cupcake below, will also help to make the fact that you've not added refined sugar less obvious!

-Let me know if you think I've missed out on any great desserts without sugar and white flour that's perfect for summer!
-If you've found this list useful, please do share it on social media!
+Let me know if you think I've missed out on any great no sugar no flour desserts!
+If you've found this list of no added sugar recipes useful, please do share it on social media!